Casbah Recording Studio: Punk Rock Boom

 Casbah's role in the punk boom can be heavily attributed to St. James's partnership with Charles "Chaz" Ramirez.
 While St. James and Ramirez had very different styles, their partnership gave birth to classic records by iconic punk bands such as the Adolescents, Social Distortion, Agent Orange, Burning Image, The Cadillac Tramps, and The Vandals.
 "Chaz", as he was known to most, was guitarist for Eddie and the Subtitles, a local punk band that was influential on younger Fullerton punks as the Adolescents and Social Distortion, both of which recorded their early demos and singles at Casbah, and continued recording albums there as their popularity grew.
 “I don’t think they shared musical tastes" stated Michael Hutchinson, producer for Billy Idol and Berlin, observing "I don’t know how excited Chaz was about Berlin – he was more excited about punk stuff.”
 Yet there was an excitement that came from the blending of the two distinct cultures; one typified by Chaz and his cronies’ slacker ethos, the other by St. James and his commercial sensibilities and keen awareness of musical trends.
 After the success of Stacey Q's Better Than Heaven, St. James deferred ownership of The Casbah to Ramirez.

 Ramirez and his influence played a vital role in fostering the punk rock boom that became Orange County's signature contribution to '80s music, helping Fullerton to become the epicenter for early OC punk.
-Under Ramirez, Casbah became known as a Meca for the punk rock scene.
+Under Ramirez, Casbah became known as a Mecca for the punk rock scene.
 “Most punk bands wanted to go there and record,” stated Hutchinson, “Mostly, I think because of the vibe, and because of Chaz.
 Chaz always cared that everybody got what they wanted and had a good time," added Hutchinson.
 Mike Ness, front-man for Social Distortion, said of Ramirez "He was a fun guy, probably one of the most well-liked guys I ever met," adding "I don't think he had an enemy in the world."
 Ramirez described punk rock as "the cool new folk music, the new music of the people," adding "People equate folk music with nylon string guitars, but folk music is folk music, and this is it."